Ken Livingstone: Second mayoral term: 2004–08

 Livingstone attends the 2007 St Patrick's Day celebrations in London.

-Amidst the War on Terror and threat from Al Qaeda, Livingstone sought to improve ties with London's Muslim community, agreeing to meet with Islamist groups like the Muslim Association of Britain alongside moderate organisations.
+Amidst the war on terror and threat from Al Qaeda, Livingstone sought to improve ties with London's Muslim community, agreeing to meet with Islamist groups like the Muslim Association of Britain alongside moderate organisations.
 In July 2004, he attended a conference discussing France's ban on the burka at which he talked alongside Islamist cleric Yusuf al-Qaradawi.
 Livingstone described al-Qaradawi as "one of the most authoritative Muslim scholars in the world today" and argued that his influence could help stop the radicalisation of young British Muslims.
 Jewish and LGBT organisations criticised Livingstone for this, citing al-Qaradawi's record of antisemitic and homophobic remarks, with the meeting leading to an argument between Livingstone and former supporter Peter Tatchell.
 Livingstone continued to champion the Palestinian cause in the Israel-Palestine conflict, in March 2005 accusing Israeli prime minister Ariel Sharon of being a "war criminal" responsible for the 1982 Sabra and Shatila massacre.

 During his second term, Livingstone continued his support for London's bid to host the 2012 Olympic Games, playing a crucial role in securing vital Russian support for the bid.
-On 6 July 2005, in a ceremony held in Singapore attended by Livingstone, London was announced as the victor, resulting in widespread celebration.
+On 6 July 2005, in a ceremony held in Singapore attended by Livingstone, London was revealed as the victor, resulting in widespread celebration.
 The following day, British-born Islamist suicide bombers undertook three attacks on the Underground and another on a bus, killing 52 civilians.
 Livingstone gave a speech from Singapore denouncing the attackers as terrorists, before immediately returning to London.
 Informing the BBC that Western foreign policy was largely to blame for the attacks, his response to the situation was widely praised, even by opponents.
 Fearing an Islamophobic backlash against the city's Muslim minority, he initiated an advertising campaign to counter this, holding a rally for inter-community unity in Trafalgar Square.
 A second, failed suicide bombing attack took place on 21 July, and in the aftermath police officers shot dead a Brazilian tourist, Jean Charles de Menezes, whom they mistook for a bomber.
 Police initially misrepresented the killing, resulting in widespread condemnation, although Livingstone defended the actions of Metropolitan Police commissioner Ian Blair.